Nyayic/fanny.hashnode.blog/clf0nbahh0042hxnv9k43apq1.md

 In this post, we've compiled a list of 15 web development project ideas that will help you add variety and depth to your portfolio.
 From creating your personal portfolio to building a social media platform, these projects will challenge you and demonstrate your proficiency in various web development skills.

 Whether you're a front-end developer, a back-end developer, or a full-stack developer, these ideas will inspire you to start working on your next project.
-So, without further ado, let's dive into the top 15 web development project ideas to add to your portfolio!
+So let's dive into the top 15 web development project ideas to add to your portfolio!

 1. **Personal portfolio website:** Create a website to showcase your brand and portfolio of work